 Counselling for caregivers and family members

 REFOCUS also offers individual counselling to family members and caregivers so they can help the child restore safe and respectful behaviours.
-CASA also runs psycho-educational support groups for parents with children displaying problem sexual behaviours.
+CASACV also runs psycho-educational support groups for parents with children displaying problem sexual behaviours.